chopfitzroy/dotfiles-experiment/README.md

 - Introduce as few tools/abstractions as possible
 - Ability to show a `README.md` on GitHub without needing to have it sit in my `~/`

+### Footguns

+Even though each config is a branch on the remote (where you are now on GitHub). **Locally each branch will be initialized as it's own repo**.

 ### Create new config

 **Checkout new branch (from `main`):**